trek-view/basecamp/_posts/2020-05-15-street-view-publish-api-quick-start-guide.md

 }
 ```

 You'll see that the target needs to be supplied as a `photoId`.
-As such, the connected photos need to exist in Street View.
+As such, the connected photos need to already exist in (have been uploaded to) Street View.

-Therefore, he best way to handle connections, is to first upload the images to Street View without defining the connection `target`, then [`update` each Street View record](https://developers.google.com/streetview/publish/reference/rest/v1/photo/update) with the correct connection information.
+Therefore, the best way to handle connections, is to first upload the images to Street View without defining the connection `target`, then [`update` each Street View record](https://developers.google.com/streetview/publish/reference/rest/v1/photo/update) with the correct connection information.

 In the example below, we're updating `pano_2` so that it is connected to `pano_1` and `pano_3`.